Professor Rajan Madhok, MB BS MSc FRCS FFPH, Chair

 Professor Dick Heller, MB BS MD FRCP FFPH FRACP FAFPHM, Coordinator

 Dick is a medical graduate from London University and has worked in the UK, the US and Australia.
-He retired in 2006 from the post of Professor of Public Health in the University of Manchester, UK, having previously been Professor of Clinical Epidemiology and Community Medicine at the University or Newcastle, Australia.
+He retired in 2006 from the post of Professor of Public Health in the University of Manchester, UK, having previously been Director of the Centre for Clinical Epidemiology and Biostatistics and Professor of Clinical Epidemiology and Community Medicine at the University of Newcastle, Australia.
+He was also a consultant physician at the John Hunter Hospital in Newcastle.
 Educational highlights have been the involvement with INCLEN, an organization originally funded by the Rockefeller Foundation, which involved capacity building in a number of medical schools across the developing world.
-As part of that he developed a distance learning masters course from the University of Newcastle, and subsequently built a fully on-line masters course in Public Health in Manchester.
-He is the originator of the idea for the Peoples-uni, to help with capacity building in developing countries, using open access resources on the Internet.
+As part of that he developed a distance learning master's course from the University of Newcastle, and subsequently built a fully on-line master's course in Public Health in Manchester.
+He is the originator of the idea for the Peoples-uni, to help with Public Health capacity building in developing countries, using open access resources on the Internet.
 His research interests have been in the causes and prevention of heart disease, and in developing measures to describe the population impact of disease risks and the benefits of interventions.

 Key Office Bearers: